ok-john/feuille/feuille.1.md

 connections.
 : Those are *real* processes, not green / posix threads, you might not want to set this to a huge number.
-: Default: the number of threads configured on your machine.
+: Default: the greater of the number of cores in your computer and `4` workers.

 # EXAMPLES